 NURS 5510 – Advanced Pharmacology

 This course expands on foundational concepts of pathophysiology, focusing on altered cell, organ, and system function.
 Recognition, evaluation, and management of common health deviations of individuals across the lifespan are also addressed.

 This course expands on foundational concepts of pharmacology and provides a framework for understanding pharmacotherapeutics.
 The overall purpose of the course is to prepare advanced practice nurses for safe therapeutic drug selection and prescription for individuals across the lifespan.

 NURS 5520 – Health and Wellness Promotion

 This course examines the process of health history taking, physical assessment, diagnostic data interpretation, and health assessment recording for individuals across the lifespan.
-It consists of a 3-hr didactic portion and a 1-hr laboratory component.
+It consists of a 3-hour didactic portion and a 1-hour laboratory component.
 Students must have completed an undergraduate health assessment course or equivalent prior to registering for this course.

 NURS 5530 – Adult Health Management I